jrhoun/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

 }
 ```

-> Because there are several steps needed to properly process the shipping options, it is helpful to create helper methods to break the logic into smaller pieces.
+> It is helpful to create helper methods to break the logic into smaller pieces to organize the necessary steps to process the shipping options.
 In our example, we start off by creating this helper method to fetch an initial list of shipping options to work with.
 >
 > We first use the [CommerceShippingMethodLocalService](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-service/src/main/java/com/liferay/commerce/service/impl/CommerceShippingMethodLocalServiceImpl.java) to get the method (representing our shipping engine), and then use the [CommerceShippingFixedOptionLocalService](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-shipping-engine-fixed-service/src/main/java/com/liferay/commerce/shipping/engine/fixed/service/impl/CommerceShippingFixedOptionLocalServiceImpl.java) to get all of the options available for it.